Some thoughts from By: Dr. Katherine Tamminen & Courtney Braun – University of Toronto

 Coach Joe – Hamilton – Softball – 30+ Years

-“…Emotional control and emotional intelligence are huge factor in determining success
+“…Emotional control and emotional intelligence are huge factors in determining the success

 Coach Alice – Sudbury – Basketball – 9 Years